SteveJustin1963/tec-MINT/code/Bitonic-sort.md

 ```

-after running it i got ... it didnt work btut we are on the right rack
+after running it i got ... it didnt work but we are on the right rack

 ```
 > R